kumu/docs/guides/tracking.md

 # Tracking

-Organization accounts can include a custom Google Analytics tracking id for detailed stats on projects, embeds, and presentations by visiting the tracking section within the settings for your organization:
+Organizations can include a custom Google Analytics tracking id for detailed stats on projects, embeds, and presentations by visiting the tracking section within the settings for your organization:

 ![](/images/ga-tracking-code.png)